YJDoc2/YJDoc2.github.io/source/_posts/WIP.md

 ## Work In Progress

-I am still working on moving my blogs fomr dev.to and logrocket to this site.
+I am still working on moving my blogs from dev.to and logrocket to this site.
 This post acts as a placeholder to indicate that the work is still not complete.
-I will remove this once all my existisng posts are moved here.
+I will remove this once all my existing posts are moved here.

 Thanks!